trakyari/multiplayerSumoBot/README.md

 <img src="BattleBotOutreach/assets/index.png" alt="Robot" width="75%" height="auto">
 </div>

 Sumobot project created by the College of DuPage Engineering & Technology Club during the 2020/2021 school year.
-Features ESP8266 powered robots that can be controlled over the internet and also viewed through a live stream.
+Features ESP8266 powered robots that can be controlled over the internet via the users arrow keys and a low latency livestream.
+This project was used in conjunction with an educational presentation for numerous outreach events.
+These events reached the local homeschool community, Chicago Public Schools, as well as COD's anual STEMCON.

 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**
 `github_username`, `repo_name`, `twitter_handle`, `email`, `project_title`, `project_description`